 Fortunately, many of these complications are treatable, so that people of short stature can lead healthy, active lives.

-As a child with dwarfism grows, other issues may also become apparent, including:
+As a child with dwarfism grows, other issues also may become apparent, including:

 - a greater susceptibility to ear infections and hearing loss